andreamazza89/jq-exercises/readme.md

 JSON -> Filter -> JSON
 ```

+---
 ## Questions

+- Is hand-rolling a parser going to cut it, or will complexity explode as I include more language features?
+- What's backtracking in jq and what implications does it have for me?
+Can I just ignore to start with?
+- The documentation describes the language as having _second-class higher-order functions of dynamic extent_ - what does
+  this mean?
-- should I use a Virtual Machine (jq does)? why?
+- Should I use a Virtual Machine (jq does)? why?
   - I think jq does it for performance reasons, though cannot elaborate how/why?
   - Maybe portability? (though I'm not convinced by this as jq compiles to a binary)
   - Anyway, I don't think I should use a Virtual Machine, mainly to manage the level of complexity